 Research suggests that citrus bergamot extract may help balance cholesterol in several ways:

-A 2013 study involving 77 patients found that 500–1,000 mg of citrus bergamot extract daily led to significant reductions in LDL and triglycerides after just 30 days, with HDL levels also improving [3].
+A 2013 study involving 77 patients found that 500–1,000 mg of citrus bergamot extract daily led to positive changes in overall lipid balance within 30 days[3].
 These findings make it a natural consideration for those seeking complementary cholesterol-lowering support.

 Synergy With Lifestyle Changes